Cloud Service >> Knowledgebase >> Load Balancer >> How Load Balancer Works in Kubernetes?

 Dynamic Load Balancer Provisioning

 One key advantage of Kubernetes LoadBalancer services is their ability to provision and configure load balancers based on demand dynamically.
-If a load balancer service is created, Kubernetes will interact with the cloud provider's API to provide the load balancer instance.
+If a load balancer service is created, Kubernetes will interact with the cloud Hosting provider's API to provide the load balancer instance.
 This pod is configured to distribute traffic across the pods associated with the service.

 Health Checking and Traffic Distribution